refactco/everhour-time-off/README.md

-﻿# Everhour Integration with Google Calendar and Slack
+﻿# Everhour Time Off Integration with Google Calendar and Slack
- This repository provides integration between Everhour, Google Calendar, and Slack to streamline time-off management and reporting.
+ This repository provides an [AWS Lambda](https://aws.amazon.com/lambda/) function-based integration between [Everhour Time Off](https://support.everhour.com/article/455-time-off-basics), [Google Calendar](https://calendar.google.com/), and [Slack](https://slack.com/) to streamline time-off management and reporting.
 The integration allows users to enable or disable various features to enhance their time-off tracking experience.
 ## Features
 The integration offers the following features, all of which are enabled by default.
 However, you have the flexibility to disable specific features by configuring the environment variables: